datagirlz19/datagirlz19.github.io/README.md

 The purpose of this project is to use NLP to predict whether a tweet is reporting on a natural disaster/crisis or not.

-The annual census is taken to help governents provide resources to families in need.
-However there are many situations when this data will not be accutate or complete, such as when leadership changes the definition of what a low income family is or when families do not fill out the census with accurate/complete information.
-In cases like these, it is important to keep track of low income families so that the government can find ways to provide them with the necessary aid.
-This project aims to find house holds that are low income (making under $50,000 annually) so that proper support can be given based on speific predictors.

 ##### Link to project: [https://github.com/datagirlz19/Diaster-Tweets-Classifier](https://github.com/datagirlz19/Diaster-Tweets-Classifier)

 ### Methods Used